nielsbaloe/vertxui/README.md

 ### Clientside Fluent HTML

 You can also use fluent HTML, which is a lot shorter and more readable.
 Don't worry about speed, fluent HTML uses a virtual DOM behind the scenes.
+Note that an id is given to the button, but that is not the way to go in Fluent; typically you save the object as a class member (or only save the view-on-model), rather than to do all sorts of slow searches on the DOM (like document.getElementBy...).

 		Button button = body.button("Click me").id("hello-button").onClick(evt -> clicked());
 		...